 Cypad Limited ("We") are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (the Act), the data processor is Cypad Limited, a private limited company, with company number 04335803, having its registered office at 11 Kingsley Lodge, 13 New Cavendish Street, London, W1G 9UG.
+For the purpose of the Data Protection Act 1998 (the Act), the data processor is Cypad Limited, a company registered in England and Wales with Company Number 04335803, having its registered office at 11 Kingsley Lodge, 13 New Cavendish Street, London, W1G 9UG.

 We may collect and process the following data about you: